ZhaoxuanWu/zhaoxuanwu.github.io/_pages/about.md

 ---

+I am a Postdoctoral Associate at the Singapore-MIT Alliance for Research and Technology (SMART), a major research enterprise established by the Massachusetts Institute of Technology (MIT) in partnership with the National Research Foundation of Singapore (NRF).

-I am a Ph.D. student in **Data Science** at the National University of Singapore (NUS), supervised by [Assoc.
-Prof. Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/research.html){:target="_blank"}.
+I received my Ph.D. in **Data Science** from the National University of Singapore (NUS), supervised by [Assoc.
+Prof. Bryan Kian Hsiang Low](https://www.comp.nus.edu.sg/~lowkh/research.html){:target="_blank"} in 2024.
 I received my Bachelor of Science (Honors) in Data Science & Analytics and a minor in Computer Science from NUS in 2020.
-I am currently supported by the President's Graduate Fellowship jointly offered by the [NUS Graduate School Integrative Sciences and Engineering Programme](https://isep.nus.edu.sg/){:target="_blank"} (ISEP) and the
+My Ph.D. was supported by the President's Graduate Fellowship jointly offered by the [NUS Graduate School Integrative Sciences and Engineering Programme](https://isep.nus.edu.sg/){:target="_blank"} (ISEP) and the
 [Institute of Data Science](https://ids.nus.edu.sg/){:target="_blank"} (IDS), and the [Singapore Data Science Consortium (SDSC) Dissertation Research Fellowship](https://sdsc.sg/fellowship/){:target="_blank"}.

 <br/>